appscode/blog/content/post/kubedb-v2023.04.10/index.md

 ---

 We are pleased to announce the release of [KubeDB v2023.04.10](https://kubedb.com/docs/v2023.04.10/setup/).
 This post lists all the major changes done in this release since the last release.
 The release includes new changes like `One chart to Install KubeDB and Stash`, `Migration to GitHub Container Registry`, `Kafka Monitoring using Prometheus and Grafana`.
-Also, new verison support for `Kafka 3.3.2 , 3.4.0`, `MariaDB 10.11.2`, `MongoDB 6.0.5`, `Redis 7.0.10`, `Percona XtraDB 8.0.31` and bug fixes for `MySQL` and `Redis`.
+Also, new verison support for `Kafka 3.3.2 , 3.4.0`, `MariaDB 10.11.2`, `MongoDB 6.0.5`, `MongoDB 5.0.15`, `Redis 7.0.10`, `Percona XtraDB 8.0.31` and bug fixes for `MySQL` and `Redis`.

 You can find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2023.04.10/README.md).

+## Migration to GitHub Container Registry
+In this release we have migrated all docker images published by AppsCode to the GitHub Container Registry (ghcr.io) from the Docker Hub.
+Going forward, we are going to publish docker images exclusively to ghcr.io .
+This will resolve any issues related to rate limiting by Docker Hub.
+You can find the images by visiting the [LINK](https://github.com/orgs/kubedb/packages).

 ## One chart to Install KubeDB and Stash